galvestontx/malicious_prosecution/README.md

+***DECLARATION***

+I, Hatem T. Alghuti, declare Texas courts illegitimate, and unconstitutional institutions, practicing an unknown law, and provide the following evidence in support of this declaration.
+I invite the public to attend the trials to take place at Galveston County, to witness first hand the illegal enforcement of the unknown law.
+I further call for the dissolution of the declared illegal institutions.

 # malicious_prosecution

 Warning: please be advised foul language is used in these statements, which some may find offensive, including myself.